NingZhang-Git/Stability_Prob/README.md

 - How edge perturbation affects GCNN embedding and downstream classification performance.
 - The behavior of different models on synthetic and real-world datasets.

-## Key Components
+## Key Algorithm

-**Prob-PGD** is a probabilistic projected gradient descent method designed to perturb graph structures in a principled way.
-It is broadly applicable across a variety of Graph Convolutional Neural Network (GCNN) architectures.
+**Prob-PGD** is a projected gradient descent method designed to perturb graph structures in a principled way, based on a probabilistic analysis of embedding stability.
+It is broadly applicable across a variety of GCNN architectures.

 The algorithm requires:
 - The input **adjacency matrix** of the graph